zdne/zdne-old.org/resume.md

 Joined the startup among the first employees.
 Fulfilled many roles in the fast-growing, ever-changing environment.

 Defined the term API design.
 Turned the company into trend-setter in the API design space.
-Authored the popular API description language that has changed the way APIs are developed today.
+Authored the popular API description language.
+Changed the way APIs are developed today.

 Hired or introduced over 25% of current employees.